- What is Hepatitis C?

-The future looks promising for those with Hepatitis C. Fortunately, scientific advances and intense research and development have led to the development of many new oral antiviral drugs.
-In addition, research shows that combining specific supplements such as milk thistle shows promise in treatment of Hepatitis C.
+The future looks promising for those with Hepatitis C. Fortunately, scientific advances and intense research and development have led to the development of many oral antiviral drugs.
+In addition, research shows that combining specific supplements such as milk thistle shows promise in assisting the liver of patients with Hepatitis C.

 The odds of living well with Hepatitis C rather than dying from Hepatitis C are very good.
 By maintaining a positive attitude, working closely with one’s physician after diagnosis, getting support from as many areas as possible (family, friends and support groups), and making positive lifestyle changes, Hepatitis C doesn’t have to be the death sentence it was once believed to be.